 In 2021, Amnesty International characterised his mandate as one of human rights violations, restrictions on freedom of expression and campaigns of harassment against the opposition figures, journalists and media outlets.

 On coming to power, Mr Vucic pledged a radical overhaul of Serbia's ailing economy and an accelerated drive towards EU membership.

 Prime minister: Ana Brnabic

 Ana Brnabic made history as the first female and first openly gay prime minister of Serbia when she took office in June 2017.
-She succeeded Aleksandar Vucic after he assumed the presidency, having served in his government as minister of public administration and local self-government.

 Television is, by far, the main source of news and information.
 The flagship public network, RTS1, is among a handful of outlets that dominate the market.